Purpose

 - For more information about how to use the

-LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more examples about using the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about how to use the

-LOAD DATAstatement for direct load, see Import data through direct load by using the LOAD DATA statement.
+LOAD DATAstatement for direct load, see Import data by using the LOAD DATA statement for direct load.